toshikoshibano/persuasion_corpus/README.md

 | done            | list     | DONE list for a scraper                                               |
 | invalid_threads | list     | Threads that contain deleted or removed post/user.                    |

 The log fields are used for controling the scraping process.
-For details, see `README.md` in `src/reddit_scraper`.
+For details, see the [Reddit Scraper documentation](https://github.com/toshikoshibano/reddit_scraper).